girdeux31/easyPhysi/README.md

 #### <a name="sec-other-feature-magnitude"></a>2.4.0.
 Vector module

-Vectorial equations give results as vector components.
-A function is available to obtain its module or _magnitude_, see [Example](#sec-example-k0).
+Vectorial equations give results as vector components. `magnitude` function is available to obtain a vector module or magnitude.

 ```
 from easyPhysi.utils import magnitude
 prop = magnitude((prop_x, prop_y))
 ```

+> [!TIP]
+> [Example](#sec-example-k0) makes use of `magnitude` function to calculate the modulo of the velocity.

 #### <a name="sec-other-feature-functions"></a>2.4.1.
 Working with functions

 Equations return numerical values if there is only one unknown (all properties are defined but one), but return functions if there is more than one unknown (two or more properties are left undefined).
-Use \'subs\' method to replace an unknown by a specified numerical value, see [Example](#sec-example-d0).
+Use `subs` method to replace an unknown by a specified numerical value.

 ```
 foo = universe.physics_equation('body').solve('my_unk')
 out = foo.subs('my_sym', value)
 ```

+> [!Note]
+> There is no need to import `subs` since it is a method inherent in any Sympy expression.

+> [!TIP]
+> [Example](#sec-example-d0) makes uso of `subs` method to substitute the friction coefficient by its value.

 #### <a name="sec-other-feature-systems"></a>2.4.2.
 Solving system of equations

 System of equations can be defined -with `System` class- and solved with `solve` method.
-The `solve` method accepts a list with as many unknowns as equations defined in the system, see [Example](#sec-example-d2).
+The `solve` method accepts a list with as many unknowns as equations defined in the system.

 ```
+from easyPhysi.drivers.system import System

 equation = universe.physics_equation('body').solve('my_unk')

 system = System()
 system.add_equation(equation)